Moussa-Mikhail/thesis_code/README.md

 Download the repository.
 If you use Pip open your command line and enter "pip install -r requirements.txt".
 This will install all the packages these scripts depend on.
 If you use Poetry then a .lock file is provided.

-If you are familiar with Cython then you can use the provided setup.py file to build the extensions for a speedup.
-This is optional.

 ## Usage

 The simulation.py module is meant to be used by calling its main function.